gadventures/gapi-redux/README.md

 Selects a single item from the store.
 Will return `null` if not found.

 > **Important**
-> Using [normalizr](), all requests to Gapi will be normalized before saving to the store. `selectItem` will return a denormalized version of your resource.
+> Using [normalizr](), all requests to G API will be normalized before saving to the store. `selectItem` will return a denormalized version of your resource.

 ```javascript
 // requesting the place and place.country in `getRelated`